JRL-CARI-CNR-UNIBS/OpenMORE/README.md

   <img src="https://img.shields.io/badge/Status-Updating-blue?style=for-the-badge&logo=github">
 </p>
 <p align="center">
-  We're currently working on updating the libraries and the documentation.
-Expect new changes in the next few weeks.
+    We are currently significantly changing the organisation of the library and updating the documentation.
+Expect new changes in the coming weeks.
 Stay tuned!
 </p>